 Dr. Kathleen Moore FACULTY Excellence AWARD

-- 3 Institution-based Faculty Excellence Awards
+- Three Campus-Based Faculty Excellence Awards

-- 1 USF Junior Faculty Excellence Award
+- One USF Junior Faculty Excellence Award

-- 1 Instructor Award
+- One Instructor Award

-- Faculty members who hold a regular tenure-track appointment within USF Health (Morsani College of Medicine, College of Nursing, College of Public Health, School of Physical Therapy, School of Biomedical Sciences, College of Pharmacy) at the level of Assistant, Associate, or Full Professor pursuing research in any topic related to women’s health.
+- Faculty members who hold a regular tenure-track appointment within USF Health (Morsani College of Medicine, College of Nursing, College of Public Health, School of Physical Therapy, School of Biomedical Sciences, College of Pharmacy) at the level of assistant, associate or full professor pursuing research in any topic related to women’s health.

-Section 2: Discuss the impact, importance and meaning of one's research and creative scholarship as it relates to women and women’s issues within the university and beyond.
+Section 1: Discuss the impact, importance and meaning of one's research and creative scholarship as it relates to women and women’s issues within the university and beyond.
 (500 words or less)

-Section 3: Share how you plan to use the $5,000 award.
+Section 2: Share how you plan to use the $5,000 award.
 (500 words or less)

-Section 4: List your contributions to women through teaching, scholarship, professional associations, volunteerism, leadership activities and institutional welfare.
+Section 3: List your contributions to women through teaching, scholarship, professional associations, volunteerism, leadership activities and institutional welfare.

-Section 6: Provide a letter of nomination describing the nominee's overall achievement and its significance from a department chair or institute/center/program director with an endorsement by the dean.
+Section 5: Provide a letter of nomination describing the nominee's overall achievement and its significance from a department chair or institute/center/program director with an endorsement by the dean.